Hedeby: 21st-century archaeology

 A contour map of Hedeby, overlaid on top of this is the magnetic map created by the archaeological teams at Vienna and Marburg.
 These images are interpreted by Volker Hilberg who color coded various features of interest.

 Work has continued on the site since the earlier projects.

 In 2002 a large scale geophysical project was started by teams from Marburg, Munich and Vienna.
 Over the course of three weeks, a total of ca 29 ha in and around the semi-circular rampart were analysed using Fluxgate, Caesium magnetometer and ground-penetrating radar.

-Further work continued in 2003 when the Archäolgisches Landesmuseum began a metal detector survey with the help of the Bornholmske Amatørarkaologer and a group from Schleswig-Holstein.
+Further work continued in 2003 when the Archäologisches Landesmuseum began a metal detector survey with the help of the Bornholmske Amatørarkaologer and a group from Schleswig-Holstein.
 Throughout their work, 11,500 metal finds were collected and catalogued with a D-GPS system.

 In 2005 an ambitious archaeological reconstruction program was initiated on the original site.
 Based on the results of archaeological analyses, exact copies of some of the original Viking houses have been built.